A STEP-BY-STEP TUTORIAL ON HOW TO CREATE A DIY LIGHTED OUTDOOR CHRISTMAS TREE FOR YOUR HOME THIS HOLIDAY SEASON.

-I only applied one coat of paint because I was going for that look, so apply as many coats as you would like.
+I only applied one coat of paint because I was going for a specific look, so apply as many coats as you would like.

 Let the paint dry according to the instructions on the container.

-Take the drill with the 1/8″ drill bit attached and create a hole into the centerboard to branch Make sure you do not drill through the branch.
+Take the drill with the 1/8″ drill bit attached and create a hole from the centerboard to the branch.
+Make sure you do not drill through the branch completely.

-Attach the two boards together, just like the previous, drill a hole and use 1″ exterior screw.
-Complete this process until all the branches are added to the tree.
+Attach the two boards together, like the previous one, then drill a hole and use 1″ exterior screw.
+Repeat this process until all the branches are added to the tree.

-Next, attach the wood stake to the back of the tree using the same method (drill hole) but this time use the 1-1/4″ screws.
+Next, attach a wood stake to the back of the tree using the same method (drill hole) but this time, use the 1-1/4″ screws.

-SIDE NOTE: You will need to decide on the amount of stake that will go into the dirt.
+SIDE NOTE: You will need to decide on how much of the stake will go into the dirt.

-I decided the easiest way to add Christmas light would be to place a 1″ nail onto the back end of a branch.
+I found that the easiest way to add Christmas lights is to place a 1″ nail onto the back end of a branch.
 This nail will not be completely nailed into the board.
-After the nail is adding the Christmas lights will wrap around the nail, looks something like this.
+After the nail is added, the Christmas lights will wrap around the nail and look something like this: